-If you’re yet to place a bet at FanDuel in Virginia, this Manny Pacquiao vs. Yordenis Ugas promotion could be just the offer you need.
+If you’re yet to place a bet at FanDuel VA, this Manny Pacquiao vs. Yordenis Ugas promotion could be just the offer you need.

 On Saturday, Pacquiao (67-7-2) fights for the first time in two years when he meets Yordenis Ugas (26-4).

 The pay-per-view event costs $74.99 and airs live from T-Mobile Arena near Las Vegas.

 And thanks to FanDuel, Virginia sports betting enthusiasts can get +3000 (30-1) odds on either pugilist.